Xechorizo/Astroneer-Backup/README.md

 Written for Astroneer 1.0.15.0 on Steam - Authored April 2019

-## MAKE MANUAL BACKUPS PRIOR TO USE
-## ONLY TESTED WITH STEAM VERSION
-## PROVIDED AS-IS WITH NO GUARANTEE EXPRESS OR IMPLIED

 ### What does this do?

 - This tool backs up Astroneer saves while Astroneer is running.